arnaudt-bojan/arnaudt-bojan/replit.md

 # Upfirst - E-Commerce Platform

 ## Overview
-Upfirst is a D2C e-commerce platform empowering creators and brands with individual, subdomain-based storefronts.
-It supports various product types (in-stock, pre-order, made-to-order, wholesale) and offers features like product management, shopping cart, authenticated checkout, a robust seller dashboard, and AI-optimized social media advertising integration.
-The platform includes B2B wholesale capabilities, multi-seller payment processing via Stripe Connect, multi-currency support, and a comprehensive tax system.
-Upfirst aims to be a scalable, secure, and modern D2C solution with significant market potential.
+Upfirst is a D2C e-commerce platform designed to empower creators and brands with individual, subdomain-based storefronts.
+It supports diverse product types (in-stock, pre-order, made-to-order, wholesale) and integrates essential e-commerce functionalities such as product management, shopping cart, authenticated checkout, a comprehensive seller dashboard, and AI-optimized social media advertising.
+The platform features B2B wholesale capabilities, multi-seller payment processing via Stripe Connect, multi-currency support, and an advanced tax system.
+Upfirst's ambition is to provide a scalable, secure, and modern direct-to-consumer solution with significant market potential.

 ## User Preferences
 - **Communication Style**: I prefer clear, concise explanations with a focus on actionable steps.